The Real Effects of Financial Integration

 Paris School of Economics (PSE); Centre for Economic Policy Research (CEPR); Swiss Finance Institute

-Fluctuations in GDP are more synchronized internationally than fluctuations in Consumption, and they remain so even between financially integrated economies, where the ranking should in theory be the reverse.
-This paper shows this happens because correlations in GDP fluctuations rise with financial integration.
-Finance serves to increase international correlations in both consumption and GDP fluctuations, which explains the persistent gap between the two in the data.
+This paper shows correlations in GDP fluctuations rise with financial integration.
+Finance serves to increase international correlations in both consumption and GDP fluctuations, which explains the persistent gap between the two in the data, a quantity puzzle.
 The positive association between financial integration and GDP correlation constitutes a puzzle, as theory suggests a negative relation if anything.
 Nevertheless, it prevails in the data even after the effects of finance on trade and specialization are accounted for.

 Keywords: Financial Integration, International Business Cycles, Risk Sharing, Quantity Puzzle